mathiasertl/django-ca/docs/source/acme.rst

 Enable ACMEv2 for a CA
 ======================

-Additionally to setting ``CA_ENABLE_ACME=True``, a CA can only be used for issuing certificates via ACMEv2 if explicitly enabled.
+A CA can only be used for issuing certificates via ACMEv2 if explicitly enabled.
 You have to enable the feature for every CA individually.
 You an do so either in the admin interface or via the command line when creating a CA or editing it:

 .. code-block:: console